rafe-forward/NursePatientMatch/README.md

 ```

 ## To change files for nurses or patients
--add file to /data
+  - add file to /data
--In cli/cli on lines 25-26 change path to the desired path for your new nurses or patients
+  - In cli/cli on lines 25-26 change path to the desired path for your new nurses or patients
--Run program again
+  - Run program again